Graduation

 • cum laude - 3.40-3.59 GPA

 Undergraduate honors are based on a student’s GPA (as noted above) for courses taken.
 Honors listed in the graduation program for undergraduate candidates are based on the GPA and hours completed as of the previous term.
 If the final term’s grades alter the student’s standing, the correct honor will be noted on the transcript and diploma.
 If you have any concerns or questions, you may check with a representative from the Registrar’s Office.
-If you are in an honor society, please contact your sponsor about cords or medallions worn at the ceremony. - Extra or unusual noises during ceremony
+If you are in an honor society, please contact your sponsor about cords or medallions worn at the ceremony. - Extra or unusual noises during the ceremony

-Please ask your family members and guests to refrain from bringing air horns or other unusual noise-making instruments into the Payne Athletic Center (or other graduation location) or use during the ceremony.
+Please ask your family members and guests to refrain from bringing air horns or other unusual noise-making instruments into the Payne Athletic Center (or other graduation location) for use during the ceremony.
 The OC commencement ceremony is not a high school ceremony.
 Thank you for your cooperation. - Recessional

 Please ask your family and guests at the ceremony to remain in their seats until the recessional is finished.
 Please stay in line with your fellow graduates until you have exited the building.